scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 #### Formatting

 The default formatting for AS numbers in SCION is very similar to IPv6 (see {{RFC5952}}).
-It uses a 16-bit `:`-separated lower-case hex encoding with leading 0's ommitted: `0:0:0` to `ffff:ffff:ffff`.
+It uses a 16-bit colon-separated lower-case hex encoding with leading 0's ommitted: `0:0:0` to `ffff:ffff:ffff`.

 In SCION, the following rules apply: